Intel® Active Management Technology: Privacy Statement Last updated: 5/23/2018

 What personal information does Intel AMT collect from the user?

 Intel AMT does not collect any personal information (for example, name, address, phone number, etc.) from the user.

 What type of information is sent by Intel AMT to Intel Corporation and how is that information used?

 Intel AMT does not send any data to Intel Corporation.

 Intel AMT stores information in flash memory on the system motherboard.
-This information includes firmware code, hardware inventory data (for example, memory size, CPU type, hard-disk type), an event log which records platform events (for example, CPU heating up, Fan Failure, BIOS POST message), Intel AMT security events (for example, a warning of Intel AMT password attack event, or System Defense filter tripping), as well as Intel AMT configuration data (for example, network settings, access control lists, and universal unique identifiers (UUIDs), including provisioning data, LAN MAC address, keys, KVM passwords, TLS certificates, and IT configured wireless network profiles).
+This information includes firmware code, hardware inventory data (for example, memory size, CPU type, hard-disk type), an event log which records platform events (for example, CPU heating up, Fan Failure, BIOS POST message), Intel AMT security events (for example, a warning of Intel AMT password attack event, or System Defense filter tripping), as well as Intel AMT configuration data (for example, network settings, access control lists, and universal unique identifiers (UUIDs), including provisioning data, LAN MAC address, keys, Keyboard-Video-Mouse (KVM) passwords, Transport Layer Security (TLS) certificates, and IT configured wireless network profiles).
 All configuration data that is deemed sensitive is stored in an encrypted form on the flash.
 More information regarding UUIDs may be found in the section below.